gunnarku/gunnarku.github.io/index.md

 The key qualifier for me is the practical application of results.
 Any study I am involved with must be eventually useful for software engineers.

+[Resources](resources.md) I find helpful in pretending to be a semi-functioning Ph.D. candidate.

 ### Recent papers

 - **To appear:** Gunnar Kudrjavets, Aditya Kumar, Nachiappan Nagappan, and Ayushi Rastogi. *[Mining Code Review Data to Understand Waiting Times Between Acceptance and Merging: An Empirical Analysis](https://arxiv.org/abs/2203.05048)*.
 In Proceedings of MSR '22: Proceedings of the 19th International Conference on Mining Software Repositories (MSR 2022).
 ACM, New York, NY, USA.